NVIDIA/NeMo/docs/blogs/template.md

 readtime: Time to read in minutes
 date: Date of publishing in YYYY-MM-DD format

+# Optional: Categories
+# categories: List categories that this blog post belongs to.
+They will be displayed on the website.

 # Optional: OpenGraph metadata
 # og_title: Title of the blog post for Rich URL previews